olivier-heurtier/sphinxcontrib-requirement/README.md

 Sphinx extension to manage requirements

 - Define your requirements in rst file or in a CSV file that you can edit with Excel or LibreOffice.
-- Customize your data model to add attributes or links to requirements
+- Customize your data model to add attributes or links between requirements
 - Query and sort the requirements to generate customizable tables

 Install with: